 Be sure to take your time and read everything below.
 It is essential for you to understand the potential risks and benefits of treatment.
 Please do not hesitate to reach out to our medical support team if you have ANY questions.

-Your physician has reviewed your medical information and has prescribed sildenafil to treat erectile dysfunction (ED).
+Your physician or nurse practitioner has reviewed your medical information and has prescribed sildenafil to treat erectile dysfunction (ED).
 This medication helps the majority of patients with erectile dysfunction (ED) achieve and maintain erections satisfactory for sexual activity.
 It should only be used as directed, only if you have diagnosed ED, and only if you are healthy enough for sexual activity.

 Sildenafil is the same medicine that is in Viagra.
 Viagra (Sildenafil) has been approved “for the treatment of erectile dysfunction (ED), including ED patients with diabetes mellitus or following radical prostatectomy.”
 (PDR) Viagra is available in doses of 25 mg, 50 mg, and 100 mg.
 However, generic sildenafil comes only in one size, 20 mg.
 The FDA approved Sildenafil in the low 20 mg dose for pulmonary hypertension, but since it is the same medication as in Viagra, and only a fraction of the cost, many patients work with their healthcare providers to use sildenafil “off-label” for erectile dysfunction (ED).
 Many find the cost of the brand sildenafil so high they cannot start or continue its use.

 Also, because Sildenafil comes in 20 mg, which is a smaller dose, it is easier to gradually decrease or increase your dose based on effectiveness and toleration (i.e., titrate your dose).
 This enables you to achieve the desired effect while taking the least amount of medication.